So nice to meet you! First off, what’s your name? Tell our readers a bit about yourself—where you’re from originally and where you live now.

 What was one feedback from a happy customer/client that you won't forget about?

-Nothing fulfills me more than seeing a tangible difference in our clients' daily turnout.
+Nothing fulfills me more than seeing our clients' businesses get busier because of the work we're doing together.
 We work with a local DFW food truck, and seeing the long lines at their events and watching their bookings increase because people discovered them on social media is everything to us.
 Hearing a client say, "People are showing up because they saw us through your content"—that is the ultimate validation.

 Where do you see your company in the future?

-My ultimate vision is for Hermoso Creations to become the go-to marketing agency for small businesses across DFW, while simultaneously acting as a thriving pipeline for the next generation of local creatives.
-I want to build a self-sustaining ecosystem where local businesses and young creatives grow side-by-side.
+My vision is for Hermoso Creations to become the trusted marketing partner for businesses across DFW while opening doors for the next generation of local creatives.
+I want to build a business where local companies grow with confidence and aspiring creatives gain the real-world experience, mentorship, and paid opportunities they need to build meaningful careers.

-Growing up, I had to fight incredibly hard to put myself through college at UTD, balancing full-time work just to pay for my tuition.
-Because I had to work to survive, I couldn't take on the unpaid creative internships that build a traditional resume.
-When I graduated, I struggled immensely to find a job in marketing due to a "lack of experience."
+Growing up, I had to work incredibly hard to put myself through college at UTD, balancing full-time work just to pay for tuition.
+Because I had to work to support myself, I couldn't take on the unpaid creative internships that so many employers expected to see on a résumé.
+When I graduated, I struggled to break into marketing because I was told I lacked experience, even though I had the skills and the determination to succeed.

 What is the biggest misconception about your industry?

-The biggest misconception is that marketing is an optional luxury you only invest in once you have a massive budget.
-Many small businesses put it on the back burner.
-In reality, marketing is an essential part of your daily operations.
-You can have the best product or service in the world, but if no one knows you exist, you can't grow.
-Marketing is the engine that drives people to your doors.
+The biggest misconception is that marketing is an optional luxury you invest in only after your business is established or you have a large budget.
+Many small business owners put it on the back burner.
+In reality, marketing is an essential part of growing a business.
+You can have the best product or service in the world, but if people don't know you exist, they can't become your customers.
+Marketing isn't separate from your business.
+It's one of the ways people discover you, build trust in your brand, and ultimately decide to work with you.

 What has been one of your biggest struggles building your business and how did you deal with it?

-Early on, my biggest battle was with imposter syndrome.
-For a long time, I struggled to be confident in my work and hesitated when it came to charging what my time and skills were actually worth.
-That self-doubt held Hermoso Creations back from where it could have been today.
+Early on, my biggest battle was imposter syndrome.
+For a long time, I struggled to feel confident in my work and hesitated to charge what my time and skills were truly worth.
+Looking back, that self-doubt probably held Hermoso Creations back more than anything else.

 What was your favorite music artist and athlete growing up?

 Growing up, I was obsessed with Avril Lavigne.
 Coming from a traditional Mexican household, it wasn’t always easy to express my own individuality or visual style.
 In my family, I was considered the "rebellious" one because I wanted to dye my hair, express myself visually, and carve out my own path.
 Avril's unapologetic authenticity completely resonated with me as a young girl.
-Today, I am channeling that exact same energy to shape Hermoso Creations—using that unapologetic authenticity to disrupt the marketing industry and show small businesses that they don't have to fit into a generic mold to be successful.
+Today, I bring that same authenticity into Hermoso Creations by helping businesses feel confident telling their own stories instead of trying to fit into a generic marketing mold.

 Any shoutouts you want to make?